pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 .. note::

    These parameters are specified by inclusive edge limits.
+Any ranges beyond the the ``sqw`` object's ``img_range`` will be reduced to only capture extant bins.

 .. warning::